-1. Encourage more cycling: implement hierarchy of urban and inter-urban cycle routes мсс On-going Numbers of cyclists will include Usk cycle and walking routes MCC working through the stages of the Active Travel Act.
-Specific work to create new walking and cycling connections to Coleg Gwent and MCC County Hall, and then South towards Pontypool. - Planning applications made Potential reductions in emissions if modal shift from car to cycling.
+1. Encourage more cycling: implement hierarchy of urban and inter-urban cycle routes мсс On-going will include Usk cycle and walking routes the stages of the Active Potential reductions in emissions if modal shift from car to cycling.
 2. Support and promote facilities for cyclists at school and in town centres мсс On-going Numbers of cyclists Provision of cycle racks on Bridge Street Part of Active Travel Act work Potential reductions in emissions if modal shift from car to cycling.
 13. Car club scheme мсс n/a n/a n/a Not being progressed - unlikely to be effective n/a n/a New Develop kerbside recycling collections to reduce traffic to civic amenity site мсс Complete n/a Complete n/a Unlikely to have a major impact on emissions.
 Included in original Action Plan to reduce number of household trips to Municipal Refuse Site.
 14. Flexible home working, work times etc. мсс Ongoing Number of work- related trips in private single occupancy cars.
 Promoted within MCC.
 Much greater levels of homeworking within MCC Due to COVID 19 pandemic from early 2020 - home working is much more prevalent and acceptable for employers.
 The benefits to the environment have been seen. - especially March - June 2020.
 MCC has stated that they will encourage more home working and remote meetings 7.
-Implement new 20mph speed limits/ zones on Bridge Street MCC Complete 2018 Modelling undertaken for 20mph - however it showed Concept was considered by MCC and a consultant.
-This work has now been On-going - early stages of viability work Traffic studies have shown that vehicles in Usk do not tend to exceed 20mph in the day.
+Implement new 20mph speed limits/ zones on Bridge Street MCC Complete 2018 Modelling undertaken for 20mph Concept was considered by MCC and a consultant.
+This work has now been rolled into the Strategic Vision Plan for Usk Traffic studies have shown that vehicles in Usk do not tend to exceed 20mph in the day.
 However, it is possible that less accelerating and braking up to and down from 30mph might reduce emissions, and a 20mph zone might discourage certain vehicles, who could take a faster road.
 2018 was the first full year of 20mph, and emissions in Usk were recorded at an all-time low (however this occurred Countywide), this continued into 2019 with only a slight increase in emissions.
+In addition, it is possible that this will be the first step in making Usk town centre a more pedestrian orientated

+place, rather than a vehicle

+through route.
+Options are

+being investigated to create a

+Shared Space.

-In addition, it is possible that this will be the first step in making Usk town centre a more pedestrian orientated place, rather than a vehicle through route.
-Options are being looked into to create a Shared Space.
-Investigation of altering traffic flows through the town мсс Complete Considered again in 20 number of options.
-Ea increased congestion a ch option, however, nd emissions.
-Will not be progressed as a standalone option, however will be considered again alongside other measures as party of the Usk Strategic Masterplan Increased emissions
+N lew Investigation of altering мсс Complete n/a Considered again in 20 14 and modelled Will not be progressed as Increased emissions i traffic flows through the for several options.
+Ea ch option, however, a standalone option, however, will ł town increased congestion a and emissions. be considered again alongside other measures as party of the Usk Strategic Masterplan